daniam-id/PersonalPortfolioShowcase/replit.md

 ## Overview

-This is a modern, responsive personal portfolio website built for Adam Dani Apta Mahendra, a leadership-focused Fisheries Product Technology student and organizational development specialist.
+This is a modern, responsive personal portfolio website built for Adam Daniam, a leadership-focused Fisheries Product Technology student and organizational development specialist.
 The application follows a full-stack architecture with React frontend and Express backend, designed to showcase professional experience, skills, and educational background to attract recruiters and potential clients.

 ## User Preferences